Install Rusk Manually

 If you want to spin up a Provisioner node on the Nocturne testnet, you can use the node installer script.
 This installer will set up Rusk as a service, preconfigure parts of the node, and provide a couple of helper scripts.

-You can install Rusk by pasting the following command in your terminal:
+You can install Rusk with the default mainnet configuration by pasting the following command in your terminal:

 Build from source